Solonarv/lua-templating/test-files/README.md

 Templates should be considered trusted code: they can do anything that an arbitrary lua file can do.
 Don't splice untrusted user input into templates, don't `eval()` user input, etc.

+### Extensibility

+Any lua library can simply be used as-is.

 ## Licensing

 This project is licensed under the GNU GPL, version 3.0 or later.